inasafe/inasafe-doc/docs/source/training/beginner/osm/104-using-gps.rst

 ..................

 16. From the Main Menu, go to :menuselection:`Setup ‣ Units`.
-Here the type of measurement units can be set, such as metres, feet, and more.
+Here the type of measurement units can be set, such as metres, feet and more.
     The location unit format is also set here (decimal degrees, decimal minutes degrees, second minutes degrees), datum (standard WGS 84) and projection (standard WGS 84).